American Beauty Cocktail Recipe

 Tasting Notes

-“Although as beautiful as its name suggests it would be, the American Beauty wasn’t my favorite.
-I found it to be too tart and prefer the deeper taste of the Enchantress, another classic cocktail made with brandy and ruby port.
+Kendall’s Take: “Although as beautiful as its name suggests it would be, the American Beauty was a bit too tart for me.
+Now that I’ve tried both, I prefer the deeper taste of the Enchantress, another classic cocktail made with brandy and ruby port.
 If you’re not used to those flavors though, I would start with this one before trying the Enchantress; I can see how this one would be more palatable to those who don’t usually drink brandy or dessert wines.”

 Recipe